Amino acids are the basic building blocks of all proteins

 BCAA and EAA - Amino Acid Latin

 In sports nutrition, fixed abbreviations have become established for some combinations.
 These include the abbreviations BCAA and EAA.
-BCAA stands for "Branched Chain Amino Acid", which means branched chain amino acids.
+BCAA stands for the English "Branched Chain Amino Acid".
 This formula contains the three amino acids: L-leucine, L-isoleucine and L-valine.
-Since our muscles are made up of about 35% of these three acids, these supplements support, among other things, muscle building and maintenance.
+Since our muscles are composed of about 35% of these three acids, these supplements support, among other things, muscle building and maintenance.
 They also promote the release of the growth hormone STH and insulin.
 These two are indispensable if muscle building has been set as a training goal.
 This also explains the great popularity of BCAAs in bodybuilding.
-At the same time, they help the body in the regeneration and delay the fatigue in training.
+At the same time, they help the body in regeneration and delay fatigue in training.

 EAA is also an abbreviation from the English and stands for "Essential Amino Acids".
 As the name already says, these products from sports nutrition bring essential amino acids.
 Amino acids and thus support the coverage of requirements.
 This helps to avoid a deficiency of these substances, which the body cannot produce or cannot produce in sufficient quantities.